-A basic course in geography; study of the characteristics of the Earth and of its land forms, water resources, weather and climate, vegetation and soil types.
+A basic course in physical geography that examines the characteristics of the Earth and of its landforms, natural resources, weather and climate, vegetation and soil types.
 Three credits.

 GEO 201 Economic Geography

 A study of the locations of economic activities, raw materials, markets, labor supply, and transportation costs; relationships among different economic activities; and specific studies of major commercial products from their origins to consumer.
 Three credits.